 Whitewater rafting on the Nymboida River – Our day

 We met at 6-45 at the Coffs Harbour Jetty, where our guides greeted us.
-We hit the road almost immediately as everyone was wanting to get on the river as soon as possible.
-The bus ride to Platypus Flats, our take off area, took 2 hours.
+We hit the road almost immediately as everyone was wanting to get on the Nymboida river as soon as possible.
+The bus ride to Platypus Flats, our takeoff area, took 2 hours.

 We arrived at Platypus flats by 9am, where we enjoyed breakfast and coffee by the river.
 Platypus Flats is a day use and camping area with BBQ areas, shaded tables, fire rings and bathrooms.
 If you want to experience Australian National Parks at their best, I recommend coming out to Nymboida National Park and camping at Platypus Flats.
 Even if you can’t afford the white water rafting tour, it is still well worth exploring Nymoida, and chances are you will have the area to yourself.

-After breakfast by the river we raced straight to our inflatable rafts where I was given the chance to meet the other 5 people in my boat.
+After breakfast by the Nymboida River, we raced straight to our inflatable rafts where I was given the chance to meet the other 5 people in my boat.
 Then off we went….

 As we floated through the gorges of the Nymboida River we were given a chance to admire the lavish Australian flora and fauna.
 Along the river we were surrounded by dense Australian vegetation and untouched temperate rainforest, offering tourists a unique Australian experience, and a high chance of seeing Australian wildlife.

 But we couldn’t admire the wildlife for too long as rapids were quickly approaching.
-Our guide, Mike, was extremely friendly, experienced and knowledgeable on everything we needed to know.
+Our guide, Mike, was extremely friendly, experienced and knowledgeable about everything we needed to know.
 I felt extremely safe and confident the entire trip….
 Even when I fell overboard.
-Haha.

 Throughout the day we were given a few chances to swim in the Nymboida River, either floating down rapids or in one of the deep still pools.
 We were also able to go rock jumping.

-As the white water rafting trip came to an end… We pulled up on the river bank to a BBQ lunch already prepared for us!
+As our whitewater rafting on the Nymboida River trip came to an end… We pulled up on the river bank to a BBQ lunch already prepared for us!
 Just what you feel like after 4 hours of paddling.

-Overall I had a wonderful day white water rafting down the Nymboida River… It got my heart racing, adrenaline pumping and smile glowing.
+Overall I had a wonderful day whitewater rafting on the Nymboida River… It got my heart racing, adrenaline pumping and smile glowing.
 PERFECT DAY!

-If one day on the river isn’t enough for you, you can take 2 day tours and camp overnight.
-The cost of a one day tour is around $185 and a two day tour is $380 with Liquid Assets.
+If one day on the river isn’t enough for you, you can take 2 day tours and camp overnight on the Nymboida River.
+The cost of a one day tour is around $185 a two day tour is $380 with Liquid Assets.